Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/07-viewchild-and-viewchildren/game-catalog/README.md

 + console.log(this.filterElementRef);
 }
 ```
-* If we open the developer tools we will find out that is undefined.
+* If we open the developer tools we will find out that is **null**.

-* It is undefined because component's lifecycle
+* It is null because component's lifecycle
   1. Component Construction and Initialization -> (constructor() / ngOnInit())
   2. View Initialization and Rendering -> (ngAfterViewInit())

-* When the component it is initialized the view is not rendered yet so the reference will be undefined.
+* When the component it is initialized the view is not rendered yet so the reference will be null.

 ### Step 3.
 Move to ngAfterViewInit life cycle hook